Project KinTrans Hands Can Talk uses AI to learn and process the body movements of sign language.

 Mohamed Elwazer, from Cairo, Egypt, system architect for linedanceAI's human movement analysis platform.
 Computer systems engineer focused in machine-learning & image processing coupled with over 10 years of technical & leadership entrepreneurial experience.

 We believe human movement is the next data frontier.
-Like those cognitive services that have come before such as voice, image and object recognition, the time is now for human movement.
+Like those cognitive services that have come before such as voice, image, and object recognition, NOW human movement allows even greater depth into data analytics.

 Catherine Bentley, Co-founder/Biz Dev